 Containers also serve as a great tool to implement micro service architecture, where each microservice is just a set of co-operating containers.
-For example the Redis micro service can be implemented with a single master container and multiple slave containers.
+For example the Redis micro service can be implemented with a single primary container and multiple replica containers.

 This (micro)service orientated architecture has some very important properties that make it easy for engineering teams to create and deploy applications (see my earlier article for more details).